Function List

 endGlobal

-and endGlobal
+, endGlobal

-will draw shapes in global coordinates.
+will temporarily draw in the global coordinate system.

 beginGlobal.lua